gradle/native-samples/README.md

 This build shows that several otherwise independent Swift/C++ libraries can be built together with Gradle.
-The dependencies are added transitively from the dependencies between modules and the build take part in a composite build.
+The dependencies are added transitively from the dependencies between modules and the builds taking part in the composite build.

 To build and run the application: